Tellusant/docs/articles-posts/palmer-penguins.md

 ---
 title: "The Palmer Penguins and Their Role in Business"
-description: "Penguins are an unlikely influence on management science, but this dataset has a profound impact on emerging business practices."
+description: "Penguins are an unlikely influence on management science, but this dataset has had a profound impact on emerging business practices."
 image: /assets/social-card-pub.png
 ---
 # The Palmer Penguins and their Role in Business
 ***Dr. Staffan Canback***

+---
 <p align="center">
 <img  src="assets/images/palmer-penguin-species.webp" width="500" alt="Palmer penguins species">
 </p>